 Security — ClickHouse

-This page focuses on security and access control for tdp-clickhouse: passwords, the default user, the TDP user, additional profiles, and LDAP authentication.
+This page focuses on the security and access control aspects of tdp-clickhouse: passwords, default user, TDP user, additional profiles and LDAP authentication.

-For S3/MinIO integration and storage policies, see Integrations — ClickHouse.
+For integration with S3/MinIO configurations and storage policies, see Integrations — ClickHouse.

 Local password management